-- 295 GIOMAS has a similar seasonal variation in 2005.
-GECCO2 fails to reproduce the decrease of modal ice thickness from Autumn-FM to Winter-MJ.
-This is because GECCO2 loses the most thick ice in summer and thus has lower modal ice thickness than the other data sets. - In addition to the aggregate sea-ice thickness statistics, the spatial difference of thickness between four analyses and ICESat-300 1 is also investigated.
-The ICESat-1 data show that ice thicker than 2.5 m, mainly located in the western Weddell sea and with a location shifting from the southwestern Weddell Sea in Autumn-FM to the northwestern Weddell Sea in Spring-ON (Figure 6).
-In Autumn-FM, all reanalyses underestimate ice thickness.
-For GECCO2 and SOSE, negative biases up to 1.5 m almost cover the entire Weddell Sea and the negative biases of NEMO-EnKF and GIOMAS mainly occur in the area near the coast.
-Considering the ICESat-1 thickness may be biased low (Kern et al., 2016), this suggests that these reanalyses may not well represent coastal processes.
-The spatial averaged differences between models and ICESat-1 are -1.30 m (GECCO2), -0.63 m (NEMO-EnKF) and -0.75 m (GIOMAS), respectively.
-In Winter-MJ, all reanalyses still underestimate sea-ice thickness along - the Antarctic Peninsula (AP) and in the western Weddell Sea, and GIOMAS overestimates thickness in the CWS and near the Ronne Ice Shelf of the southern Weddell Sea, where new sea ice is found.
+models and ICESat-1 are $-1.30\,\mathrm{m}$ (GECCO2), $-0.63\,\mathrm{m}$ (NEMO-EnKF) and -0.75 m (GIOMAS), respectively.
+In Winter-MJ, all reanalyses still underestimate sea-ice thickness along the Antarctic Peninsula (AP) and in the western Weddell Sea, and GIOMAS overestimates thickness in the CWS and near the Ronne Ice Shelf of the southern Weddell Sea, where new sea ice is found.
 All four reanalyses underestimate sea-ice thickness by up to 1.5 m in the north edge of sea-ice cover.
-In Spring-ON, the area of thickness underestimation of all four analyses - 310 shrinks to the western Weddell Sea along the AP and the northern edge of ice cover, while a slight overestimation is also found in the central and eastern Weddell Sea.
+In Spring-ON, the area of thickness underestimation of all four analyses shrinks to the western Weddell Sea along the AP and the northern edge of ice cover, while a slight overestimation is also found in the central and eastern Weddell Sea.
 In addition, GIOMAS overestimates ice thickness near the Ronne Ice Shelf in the southern Weddell Sea, which is thought to be an important source of new sea ice (Drucker et al., 2011).
-The overestimation is likely due partially to GIOMAS's explicit simulation of sea ice ridging processes, which tends to create thick ridges.
-It may also be due to the generally low ICESat-1 thickness values when compared to ULS and Envisat data (see Figure 3d above).
+The overestimation is likely due partially to GIOMAS's explicit simulation of sea-ice ridging processes, which tends to create thick ridges.
+It may also be due to the generally low ICESat-1 thickness values when compared to ULS and Envisat data (see Fig. 3d above).

-315 3.4 Comparison with seasonal evolution of sea-ice thickness from Envisat

-The comparison with ICESat-1 thickness in Section 3.3 is limited by the temporal coverage of ICESat-1, in particular, the seasonal evolution cannot be fully quantified.
-Although the Envisat sea-ice thickness has larger biases than ICESat-1 thickness (Schwegmann et al., 2016; Wang et al., 2020), it is still useful in assessing the seasonal evolution of the sea-ice thickness, due to it covering all seasons.
+3.4 Comparison with seasonal evolution of sea-ice thickness from Envisat seasonal evolution cannot be fully quantified.
+Although the Envisat sea-ice thickness has larger biases than ICESat-1 thickness (Schwegmann et al., 2016; Wang et al., 2020), it is still useful in assessing the seasonal evolution of the sea-ice thickness due to it covering all seasons.
 Furthermore, its spatial distribution has a good spatial correlation with ICESat-1 (figure not shown here).